Atlantic Tennis Alliance

 Outdoor Junior Atlantics Qualifying

-Qualifying for the 2018 Outdoor Junior Atlantics will be based on both the Roger’s Rankings and a Provincial Qualifying process to fill maximum draw sizes of 12.
-The top 8 ranked players in Atlantic Canada in each age group as of July 9, 2018 for each gender will qualify to play in the Outdoor Atlantics regardless of which province they are from.
+Qualifying for the 2019 Outdoor Junior Atlantics will be based on both the Roger’s Rankings and a Provincial Qualifying process to fill maximum draw sizes of 12.
+For 2019, players must compete in a least one of the outdoor 4* circuit events to be eligible to play in the Outdoor Atlantics.
+The top 8 ranked players in Atlantic Canada in each age group as of July 8, 2019 for each gender will qualify to play in the Outdoor Atlantics regardless of which province they are from.
 Players who are in the top 8 in an older age group, would qualify for both events.
 However, this is discouraged unless you plan to attend both Nationals if you qualify for both.
 If a player in the top 8 is not using their spot, the next player in the rankings would receive the spot until the 8 are filled.
 For all draws that have 8 filled by rankings, 4 additional spots will also be available, one per province per gender for each age group for a maximum draw size of 12.

 There will be no qualifying for the Under 10 divisions, this will be open to any player but they MUST have played in at least one of the 4 circuit events (see below).